guifel/nocust-client-doc/client-api.md

 ▸ **withdrawalRequest**(address: *`string`*, amount: *`BigNumber` \| `BN` \| `string`*, gasPrice: *`BigNumber` \| `BN` \| `string`*, gas: *`number`*, tokenAddress?: *`string`*): `Promise`<`string`>

 Make an on-chain transaction to initiate a withdrawal to remove the funds from the NOCUST smart contract and to get them at the specified address.
-The amount specified needs to be available for withdrawal .
-The withdrawal will have to be confirmed, after a certain period of time (Currently between 36 and 72h).
-On the top the gas fee, this function will take an Ether fee from the on-chain balance for the hub operator.
+The amount specified needs [to be available for withdrawal](https://github.com/guifel/nocust-client-doc/tree/4b0bde24710b10d3983ca11a3408011caa8678b0/reference-api.md#lqdmanager-getwithdrawallimit) .
+The withdrawal will have to be [confirmed](https://github.com/guifel/nocust-client-doc/tree/4b0bde24710b10d3983ca11a3408011caa8678b0/reference-api.md#lqdmanager-withdrawalconfirmation) after a certain period of time (Currently between 36 and 72h).
+On the top the gas fee, this function will take an [Ether fee](https://github.com/guifel/nocust-client-doc/tree/4b0bde24710b10d3983ca11a3408011caa8678b0/reference-api.md#lqdmanager-getwithdrawalfee) from the on-chain balance for the hub operator.

 **Parameters:**